Porto-North-Portugal.com

 The best independent guide to Porto

 A ride on the Linha 1 is a highly recommended activity for a trip to Porto, providing both a charming historic experience and a practical way to travel to the lovely Foz district.
-This guide will provide a detailed overview of the route, along with fare information and links to the current timetable.
+This guide will provide a detailed overview of the route, along with fare information and practical advice for your journey.

-Related articles: Porto tram guide - Walking tour of Porto - Top 10 Porto
+Related articles: Walking tour of Porto - Top 10 Porto

 A single journey on the historic tram costs €6.00 for adults and €3.50 for children (ages 4 to 12), with tickets purchased directly from the driver upon boarding.
 For a return trip on the same day, a ‘2 trips’ ticket offers better value at €8.00.